MaxmillianShetto/LinkedInLearning/README.md

 # LinkedInLearning
 I decided to learn flutter to help a friend develop rapid prototypes.
 The projects in this repository are part of the course I did on LinkedInLearning.
-Courses offered London App Brewery and Angela Yu:
+Courses offered by London App Brewery and Angela Yu:
 - Flutter 01: Introduction
 - Flutter 02: Building Apps
 - Flutter 03: Flutter Widgets